sherriejudy/QA-analytics-automation/README.md

 * Run the main Python script to access GUI
   * `pythonw Analytics.py`
 * Graphical User Interface (GUI)
-  * GUI (Analytics QA Bot) should pop up behind am empty chrome window - do not delete this chrome window!
+  * GUI (Analytics QA Bot) should pop up behind an empty chrome window - do not delete this chrome window!
   * On GUI, insert test site `https://www.shaw.ca` into Page Loads
     * click `start testing`
     * When testing is done, go into downloads